sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 1. Now, let's examine the **ServiceAgents**.
 The Client applications all call a service to get and update data.
 The service is an ASP.NET 5 REST API application hosted in an **Azure Mobile App** service.
 The Service Agents are encapsulations of different "areas" within the API: for example, the **DoctorsService** contains calls to the methods that get Doctor data, while the **PatientsService** gets Patient data.

-    The source code for the service is in the source structure (you can see it if you open the **06_Demos_MobileApp.sln** solution).
+    The source code for the service is in the original [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz) sample.
 For this workshop, the service has already been deployed to Azure at this address: [https://healthclinicmobile-build.azurewebsites.net](https://healthclinicmobile-build.azurewebsites.net).
 Deploying this service is beyond the scope of this workshop.

     > **Note**: [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) can be used for:
     >